Women's Premier League

 This was celebrated with the inaugral WPL Foundation Cup on 26th January 2022 - where our WPL were victorious against Wanderers.
 This also saw the first time that our WPL have worn our Indigenous Jumper, designed by our very own Sharona Bishop, who not only designed the jumper, but played for WPL and coaches our U16 Boys.

-Current Head Coach - Heidi Thompson
+WPL Head Coach - Troy Rantanen

 Premierships